Uvalde school year starts amid fear and unfinished security

 Associated Press

-AUSTIN, Texas (AP) — A new and worrisome school year begins Tuesday in Uvalde.
+AUSTIN, Texas (AP) — A new and worrisome school year began Tuesday in Uvalde.

 There is new high fencing around the Texas community’s public school campuses that still isn’t finished, a heavy police patrol that many families don’t trust and no classes ever again at Robb Elementary School, three months after a gunman with an AR-15-style rifle killed 19 children and two teachers inside two adjoining fourth-grade classrooms.

 Ashley Morales is putting her son, Jeremiah, back in class — because she says she has no other choice as a working single mother.
-She will drop him off outside Uvalde Elementary on the first day.
-She says parents won’t be allowed inside.
+She said she would drop him off outside Uvalde Elementary on the first day, as parents weren’t allowed inside.

 “I’m just nervous, scared,” said Morales, whose son was a third-grader last year at Robb Elementary and lost three friends in the May 24 massacre.
 During a recent “Meet the Teacher” night, she felt a rush of anxiety walking down the school hall.